PutraAdiJaya/bookmark-manager-lite/README.md

    - Example sidebar structure with custom tags:

      ```
+     📂 TODO BOOKMARKS
+     └── 📁 todo (4)
+         ├── A1. 📖 Refactor This Function
+         ├── A2. 📖 Add Error Handling
+         ├── A3. 📖 Optimize Query
+         └── A4. 📖 Update Documentation

      📂 BOOKMARKS
      ├── 📁 auth (3)
      │   ├── A1. 📖 User Login Function